oracle/terraform-provider-oci/docs/datasources/object_storage_objects.md

 * `start` - (Optional) The lexigraphically "minimum" string to return.
 * `end` - (Optional) The lexigraphically "maximum" string to return.
 * `limit` - (Optional) The maximum number of value to return

+## Attributes Reference

+The following attributes are exported:

+* `objects` - The list of objects.
+They will have the fields: name, md5, size and time_created